jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3d.md

 These taxes are mortgaged for the interest of the debt contracted for the war.
 If the new taxes produce some surplus after paying the debt's interest, this revenue might be converted into a sinking fund for paying off the debt.

-    This often fails because=
+This often fails because:
-        This sinking fund is altogether inadequate for paying the whole war debt within a reasonable time.
+- This sinking fund is altogether inadequate for paying the whole war debt within a reasonable time.
-        This fund is almost always applied to other purposes.
+- This fund is almost always applied to other purposes.

 {{< s v="39" >}} The new taxes were imposed only to pay the interest.

 They are not intended nor expected to produce more.
-    Any surplus would seldom be very considerable.
+- Any surplus would seldom be very considerable.

 Sinking funds generally arose more from a reduction of interest than from any surplus of taxes.
-    Holland's sinking fund in 1655 and that of the ecclesiastical state in 1685 were formed this way.
+- Holland's sinking fund in 1655 and that of the ecclesiastical state in 1685 were formed this way.
-    Hence the usual insufficiency of such funds.
+- Hence the usual insufficiency of such funds.

 {{< s v="40" >}} During peacetime, various events require an extraordinary expence.